Kayaking

 Tuross Lake estuary covers a large area with many islands [mostly

 National Park] where Tuross River joins the ocean.
-It offers

-Fourways, the river, tranquil island channels, island picnic
+the Fourways, the river, tranquil island channels, island picnic

 areas and / or coffee and meals beside the water at boatshed